Lipscombe History, Family Crest & Coats of Arms

 The name Lipscombe first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in the region of Luscombe in the counties of Devon, Dorset, and Cornwall.
 Lipscombe is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.

 Early Origins of the Lipscombe family

 The surname Lipscombe was first found in Devon where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Lipscombe family

-Another 308 words (22 lines of text) are included under the topic Early Lipscombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lipscombe research.
+Another 81 words (6 lines of text) are included under the topic Early Lipscombe History in all our PDF Extended History products and printed products wherever possible.

 Lipscombe Spelling Variations